5 Bedroom Home in Walworth - $1,395,000

-Quality new construction home with late Spring finish in time for your summer at the lake.
-Private location yet close to everything.
-2430 finished square feet backs up to conservancy with the White Tail Ridge hiking path just steps away.
+Quality new construction home in time for your summer at the lake.
+Private wooded back yard backs up to White Tail Ridge conservancy.
+Walking trail to Fontana steps away.
 Spacious deck & screened porch w/vaulted ceilings.
 Split bedroom design with open concept.
 Oversized kitchen island with quartz top.
 Spacious primary bedroom suite with 2 large closets.
 Main level laundry.
-Lower level family room designed for entertaining with wet bar, fireplace, bunk room and walkout.
-Fontana beach, launch, restaurants, shopping & Marina all within minutes.
+Lower level family room designed for entertaining with roughed in bar, bunk room and walkout.
+Fontana beach, launch, restaurants, shopping & marina all within minutes.

 5 Bedroom Home in Walworth - $1,395,000